Adnan-110/Terraform/README.md

 ```
     Datasource in terraform helps you fetch the information of the already existing resources!!!!

-    These dataSources are also specific to the resources and you need to get the infomation from the terraform documentation.
+    These dataSources are also specific to the resources and you need to get the information from the terraform documentation.
 ```

 ### what is terraform state file ?